 - ADHD medication--methylphenidate, Adderall, Ritalin, and others;

 - heart or blood pressure medicine--mexiletine, propranolol, verapamil;

 - medicine to treat or prevent blood clots--clopidogrel (Plavix), warfarin (Coumadin, Jantoven);

 - NSAIDs (nonsteroidal anti-inflammatory drugs)--ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib, diclofenac, indomethacin, meloxicam, and others; or

 - steroid medicine--prednisone, and others.

 This list is not complete.
-Other drugs may interact with melatonin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this product guide.
+Other drugs may affect melatonin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Where can I get more information?